Joao1905/Algorithms-and-Data-Structures/Assignments/Convex Hull/readme.md

-Given a set of 2D points, find its convex hull, which is defined by the smallest convex set that contains every point.\
+Given a set of 2D points, find and draw its convex hull, which is defined by the smallest convex set that contains every point.\
 \
 I've implemented Graham Scan's algorithm to solve the problem, which consists in selecting the point with the lowest y value (lets call it lowYPoint), then sorting every point P by the polar angle between the line (0,1) and (lowYPoint, P), so that we scan everypoint starting from lowYPoint in a